emustudio/edigen-gradle-plugin/README.md

 ## Reference

-Ths plugin provides a single task `edigen`.
-It can be configured with the following parameters.
+Ths plugin provides a single task `edigen/generateSources`.
+It can be configured using `edigen` extension block, with the following parameters.

 ### Required parameters